 The size in bytes of the exponent in the EXP opcode.

-The formula for these opcodes remains the same, but the total cost calculated is affected by changes to some components.
+The formula for these opcodes remains the same, but their gas cost is affected by changes to gas formula elements.

 Opcode